…I make known to you, brethren, that the gospel

 The apostle Paul is, next to Jesus, probably the most respected and influential leader in the New Testament.
 He has an almost superhuman status within the Christian faith, including elevation to sainthood within the Catholic church.
 Because we tend to emphasize his teachings, it is easy to overlook the essential, life-changing truth that God reveals to us through this man’s life: ministry is not just for clergy.

-I’ve been studying Paul’s conversion again this week and, for the sake of encouragement, want to focus on the details behind Paul’s calling.
+I’ve been studying Paul’s conversion again, and for the sake of encouragement, want to focus on the details behind Paul’s calling.
 Everyone knows he was blinded by the light of God at Damascus, but I wonder if everyone sees the transforming power of what can happen to us as a result of Paul’s experience.

 A self-described “zealous” adherent to both religion and Greek philosophies, Paul was a “Hebrew of the Hebrews,” an Israelite of the tribe of Benjamin, Abraham’s seed, and a Pharisee (See Philippians 3:5).
 He was trained in the classics at a Hillel school under Gamaliel.
 He says of himself: “I advanced in Judaism beyond many of my contemporaries in my own nation, being more exceedingly zealous for the traditions of my fathers” (Galatians 1:14).